AJGrey/AJGrey/README.md

 - 👋 Hi, I’m @AJGrey
-- 👀 I’m interested in Big Data
+- 👀 I’m interested in Tech
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently python
-- 💞️ I’m looking to collaborate on Data Analysis projects to build my data competence.
+- 💞️ I’m looking to gain skills in Software Engineering in order to start my Tech Journey.
 - 📫 How to reach me greyajayi@yahoo.com

 <!---